Expunctions and Nondisclosures in Texas

 In Texas, expunction can permanently remove entries from an adult criminal history record, but it is very limited.
 Nondisclosure (sealing) hides certain offenses from public disclosure, but they are still visible to criminal justice agencies, licensing agencies and certain government entitles.

-At the end of deferred adjudication community supervision, the court will dismiss the charges without a conviction.
+At the end of deferred adjudication, the court will dismiss the charges without a conviction.
 However, the offense and sentence of deferred adjudication stays on your record and can show up in public and private background searches.

 In Texas, expunction applies to: